Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 The students will be introduced to problems in the medical field, suggest ideas and create a prototype for their solution.
 The course will include an initial meeting, where the students will be exposed to a set of clinical problems.
 After the students pick a specific problem to work on, they will visit the hospital to familiarize themselves with the environment.
 During 3 says short sprints will be held on the medical challenges.
 The students will be exposed to business plan lectures.

-Dr. Joachim Behar 08/09/2022 More Inforamtion
+Associate Prof. Joachim Behar 08/09/2022 More Inforamtion

 Experts from the biomedical industry will lecture on their areas of activity while presenting in detail some hi-tech solutions of medical needs.
 Emphasis will be paid to scientific/ technology aspects, and on regulatory demands and innovation in the development of the biomedical industry.

-Prof. Haim Azhari 23/03/2023 More Inforamtion
+Prof. Emeritus Haim Azhari 23/03/2023 More Inforamtion

 In this course you will learn about aspects of information processing in the context of information driven healthcare.
 This includes data pre-processing, visualization, regression, dimensionality reduction (pca, ica), feature selection, classification (lr, svm, nn) and their usage for decision support in healthcare.
 Tutorials and assignments will train students to deal with medical datasets.